getify/Functional-Light-JS/ch7.md

 # Functional-Light JavaScript
 # Chapter 7: Closure vs Object

-A number of years ago, Guy Steele crafted what has become a rather famous and oft-cited [koan](https://www.merriam-webster.com/dictionary/koan) to illustrate and provoke an important tension between closure and objects:
+A number of years ago, Anton van Straaten crafted what has become a rather famous and oft-cited [koan](https://www.merriam-webster.com/dictionary/koan) to illustrate and provoke an important tension between closure and objects:

 > The venerable master Qc Na was walking with his student, Anton.
 Hoping to prompt the master into a discussion, Anton said "Master, I have heard that